ekonoval/yii2eng/README.md

 Yii 2 Advanced Application Template
 ===================================

+Setup:
+1. configure virtualhost to folder frontend/web as DocumentRoot
+2. create a symlink of backend/web to frontend/web/admin - then you can reach backend part on the url site.com/admin

 Yii 2 Advanced Application Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing complex Web applications with multiple tiers.